iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 #### 5. What part of memory Stack or Heap is cleaned in the garbage collection process ?
 Garbage collection cleans up memory in the heap.
 It removes objects that are no longer being used, freeing up space.

+#### 6. What are the different access specifiers used in Java ?
+<b>Public:</b> `public` modifier makes class members accessible from any other class.</br>
+<b>Private:</b> `private` modifier makes class members accessible only with in the same class.</br>
+<b>Protected:</b> `protected ` modifier makes class members accessible within the same package and by subclasses.</br>
+<b>default(no specifier):</b> `default` or `no access specifier` makes class members accessible only within the same package.

+#### 6. What is diamond problem in java ?
+The diamond problem happens when a class inherits from two classes that share a common parent class, leading confusion which will be the parent class.
+So java avoids this issue by not supporting multiple inheritance with classes.
+This is called diamond problem.

+#### 7. What is a Marker interface in Java ?
+A marker interface in Java is an empty interface with no methods.
+It is used to mark a class with a specific property or behavior.</br>
+<b>Serializable:</b> `Serializable` is a marker interface that indicates an object can be serialized.</br>
+<b>Cloneable:</b> `clonable` is a marker interface that indicates an object can be cloned.

 ### Object-Oriented Programming
+#### 1. What are the Object Oriented Features supported by Java ?
+<b>Encapsulation:</b> Encapsulation involves combining both data (variables) and methods into a single unit (class).
+It hides class variables from other classes and allows access through the class's methods. </br>

+<b>Inheritance:</b> Inheritance allows one class to inherit fields and methods from another class.
+The class that inherits is called the subclass, and the class being inherited from is called the parent class.
+The extends keyword is used to indicate that one class is inheriting from another. </br>

+<b>Polymorphism:</b>  polymorphism allows a parent class reference to access both methods and fields (members) of its subclasses.
+It achieves method overriding,  where both the parent and child classes have a method with the same name and parameters.</br>

+   &nbsp; &nbsp; &nbsp;  <b>i) Compile-time polymorphism (method overloading):</b> Same method name with different parameters, decided during compile time.</br>
+   &nbsp; &nbsp; &nbsp; <b>ii) Runtime polymorphism (method overriding):</b> Subclass method overrides parent class method, decided during runtime. </br>

+<b>Abstraction:</b> Abstraction in Java is the concept of hiding internal implementation details and showing only essential features to the user.
+In Java, abstraction is achieved by creating abstract classes and interfaces.

+<b>Class & Objects:</b> A class is a blueprint for creating objects, defining their characteristics and attributes.
+It can contain fields, methods, constructors, and interfaces.
+An object is an instance of a class and is used to access the members of that class.